Dateline: Istanbul, Turkey

 The capital of Argentina, Buenos Aires is the most visited city in South America and attracts several million visitors each year.
 Recognized for its contribution to the global economy, this ‘alpha’ city is ranked 81st in the GaWC5 study.
-In 2018, it will play host to not only the G20 summit, but also the Summer Youth Olympics.
+In 2018, it has hosted to not only the G20 summit but also the Summer Youth Olympics.

 The population is as diverse as the culture, architecture and industries that call it home.
 Buenos Aires is home to many major multinational companies including The Walt Disney Company Latin America, NGD Studios, as well as several South American banks.

 Situated in the central financial region of Downtown Buenos Aires, the Urban Station Microcentro offers almost 500m2 of the co-working space.
 The office is centered around an open working space with community tables and a creative hub.
 The site also offers meeting rooms (up to 12 people) and auditoriums (up to 50 people) for larger or more private events.
 Residents of the city or regular workers can rent private office space within the building.

 The space features high-speed broadband, WiFi with UPS as well as the convenient facilities you would expect from any modern office space.
 The accommodation is well designed and provides a functional, yet comfortable environment in which to work.

 Best co-working space Argentina: Urban Station Microcentro, Planta Baja, San Martín 536, C1004AAL CABA, Buenos Aires

 Situated high on the Altiplano plateau of the Andes, Bolivia’s capital city for commerce and industry is the highest administrative city in the world.
 At an altitude of 3,660m, La Paz is an imposing city where traditional and modern worlds collide.
 Historically a region whose wealth was based on mineral mining, the economy has improved significantly over the last few decades, with new start-ups launching in tech, financial and communications markets.